KingSora/OverlayScrollbars/README.md

   interface Elements {
     // The element the instance was applied to.
     target: HTMLElement;
     // The host element.
-Its the root of all other elements.
+It's the root of all other elements.
     host: HTMLElement;
     /**
-     * The element which is responsible to apply correct paddings.
+     * The element responsible for the correct padding.
-     * Depending on the Initialization it can be the same as the viewport element.
+     * Depending on initialization it can be the same as the viewport element.
      */
     padding: HTMLElement;
-    // The element which is responsible to do any scrolling.
+    // The element responsible of the scrolling.
     viewport: HTMLElement;
     /**
-     * The element which is responsible to hold the content.
+     * The element responsible for holding the actual content.
-     * Depending on the Initialization it can be the same as the viewport element.
+     * Depending on initialization it can be the same as the viewport element.
      */
     content: HTMLElement;
     /**